Alternative Text Requests

 NOTE: The alternative text request form is provided on our website for students' convenience.
+Please save a copy of your completed form, "Save as..." and emai the saved copy as an attachment to email@example.com.
 If you have concerns about the security and sensitivity of the information being shared, we recommend submitting a paper copy by requesting it from the Disability Services office to ensure a secure submission as we cannot guarantee confidentiality with online submissions.
 This form can be requested by calling 701 231-8463, or submitting an email to: firstname.lastname@example.org

 - Course syllabus and/or reading assignments that cover the first few weeks of class (if possible).
 The student can obtain this information by contacting the academic department or the instructor of the course.

 - The student is responsible for purchasing one copy of each required textbook (or print material) for each class and submitting proof of purchase (sales receipt) to the DS case manager or Accommodations Coordinator to receive the alternative format.

 - It's the student’s responsibility to inform Disability Services if any changes occur in the course syllabi (this ensures a timely response by disability services to convert text according to priority).

 - It's the student’s responsibility to notify Disability Services within a week before or after a decision is made to drop a course that requires alternative text accommodations.